Kevinnt123/plsql-window-functions-NTAKIRUTIMANA-Kevin/README.md

 **result analysis**
-1. Descriptive: top product differ by region
+1. Descriptive: top product dominates in each region. overall sales increased
-2. Diagnostic: Seasonality drives
+2. Diagnostic: Strong sales come from high demand and large regional market.
-3. prescriptive: focus marketing on quartile customers.
+3. prescriptive: the company should stock and promote top products more in high-demand regions.

 **references**